MC Tali: Biography

 In May 2015 Tali finished producing, writing and recording her own independent album Wolves, which went to #14 in the New Zealand album charts in its first week of release.
 The first single from this - "Forces" was remixed by TREi and went to #18 in the New Zealand singles charts.
 Tali released two further singles from this 'Faster Than Sound' and 'Wolves' with additional music videos.

 Following on from this, in 2016 Tali released 'KETA' a dreamy, downtempo cinematic EP featuring production from Tokyo Prose, Aske, and Sam De Jong and vocal cameos from Kings and Bailey Wiley.
 Singles from this included 'High To Get High', 'I Fly Over You' and 'Berlin' all of which have accompanying music videos.

 In 2018 Tali published her first ever fiction novel 'The Little White House' under her full name Natalia Sheppard - which was published by UK publishing house Vanguard Press.

 That same year, seven years since she last released a full Drum and Bass album, Tali released 'Love & Migration' on Fokuz Records (Netherlands).
 This album features production from Malaky, Kasper, Melinki, The Vanguard Project and Roygreen and Protone amongst others, and vocal features from DRS, Degs and Georgie Fisher.
 Singles from the album include 'Eye On You' and 'Paperwasp'.

 This album saw Tali take out 'Best Electronic Artist' at the 2019 Vodafone New Zealand Music Awards.

+In 2020, Tali celebrated 15 years since the release of her debut album 'Lyric On My Lip' with both its first ever digital release, and an accompanying documentary which Tali produced herself, during lockdown.
+The digital release was launched on Tali's newly formed record label Reign Recordings, and the documentary features interviews with Roni Size, Dynamite MC, Bryan G, A.I, Collette Warren, Ray Keith, and many more.